outdoorsafetylab/moidemd/README.md

 This project provides an elevation service with REST API.
 It is implemented in C++, with GDAL, libevent, and JSON-C.

+We also built a [cloud-based service](https://outdoorsafetylab.org/elevation_api) backed by this project.

 ## How to Build

 This project was developed on Ubuntu 18.04 LTS.
 You will need to install the following packages by ```apt-get``` before building it: